rizface/PGE_Hackday/README.md

 ## Hackathon Rules
 ![Gambar Cuaca](/assets/image.png)
-- Participants use any langue programing.
+- Participants are free to use the programming language they are proficient in..
 - Create visualizations based on the weather forecast data.
 - Submit your final code via a pull request to the main branch.